rakushrimal/Python/README.md

 Python support multiple programming paradigms such as, structured, object-oriented and functional programmming.

 Python code can be implemented using Anaconda or online compilers.

+Most commonly used python libraries for machine learning are: TensorFlow, NumPy, PyTorch, Pandas, SciPy, etc.